 Fact: During counseling for couples, counselors address the cause of the problem.
 It is true that a counselor gathers information from both the partners only to judge the situation from each of the partner’s perspectives.

-But to think that they will run either of the partners, looking down at their choices is one of the myths about therapy that leads to couples getting a cold feet to give counseling a shot.
+But to think that they will side with either of the partners and look down on the other’s choices is one of the myths about therapy that leads to couples getting a cold feet to give counseling a shot.

-They will advise each of the partner specific changes in their approach and behavior towards one another.
-Encouraging such changes in the behavioral patterns of both the partner will eventually resolve the issues, leading to improvements in the relationship.
+They will advise each of the partners specific changes in their approach and behavior towards one another.
+Encouraging such changes in the behavioral patterns of both the partners will eventually resolve the issues, leading to improvements in the relationship.